Hi-PACE/hipace/doc/source/run/parameters.rst

 parameters for each beam are specified via `<beam name>.beam_property = ...`

 * ``beams.names`` (`string`)
-    The names of the particle beams, separated by a space. **Note:** This parameter is mandatory.
+    The names of the particle beams, separated by a space.
     To run without beams, choose the name `no_beam`.

 * ``<beam name>.injection_type`` (`string`)